 Version 1.0 Functionality

-The RESTful Network API for Payment defines REST protocol bindings based on the similar API defined in [3GPP 29.199-6] with some enhancemnts.
+The RESTful Network API for Payment defines REST protocol bindings.

 Document Listing for RESTful Network API for Payment

 This section is normative.
 As the RESTful Network API for Payment is a so-called Fast Track enabler release, no separate Requirements Document and Architecture Document deliverables are produced.